 What job did I expect to get?

 As an A.B.D. (“all but dissertation”) PhD candidate and then recent graduate, I targeted any job opportunity as a paleontologist, including TT professorships, lectureship, NS curator positions in museums, and High School positions in private schools.
 In the two years I was applying, I sent out more than 50 applications, I went on three on campus interviews.
-I was told I was second choice, and rather than continue to roll those dice I started looking for a job as a HS science teacher.
+I was told I was second choice more than once, and rather than continue to roll those dice I started looking for a job as a HS science teacher.
 This was a solid choice for my family – in terms of balancing home and work (that is, seeing my kids on evenings and weekends).
 Plus it was a very sound financial decision to be fully employed and not a contingent adjunct professor.

 My path to teaching high school